-For Department of the Treasury and Department of Homeland Security customer agencies, quarterly financial statements are produced by departmental systems using the data submitted in
+For Treasury and DHS customer agencies, quarterly financial statements are produced by departmental systems using the data submitted in TIER.

-TIER.
 Third and fourth quarter consolidated financial statements are submitted to the Director of OMB and the Congress by the Department.

-The SCNP and SCA are only submitted to the Director of the OMB and the Congress for the fourth quarter.
+The SBR and SCA are only submitted to the Director of the OMB and the Congress for the fourth quarter.
 ARC accountants compare the quarterly financial statements to ARC's internally prepared financial statements and resolve any differences.
 The comparison is reviewed by a supervisor.

-If applicable for non-Treasury customer agencies, ARC accountants prepare the BS, SNC, and SBR during the third and fourth quarters for review by a supervisor and submission to OMB.
-During the fourth quarter the SCNP and SCA may also be included in the supervisor review and submission to OMB.
-For customers using OneStream, there are additional checks to compare the OneStream trial balance to the Oracle trial balance and GTAS balances.
+If applicable for non-Treasury customer agencies, ARC accountants prepare the BS, SNC, and SCNP during the third and fourth quarters for review by a supervisor and submission to OMB.
+During the fourth quarter the SBR and SCA may also be included in the supervisor review and submission to OMB.
+For customers using OneStream XF, there are additional checks to compare the OneStream XF trial balance to the Oracle trial balance and GTAS balances.